swhyuni/Credit-Card-Classification-Prediction-of-Default-Payments/README.md

 ## Credit-Card-Classification-Prediction-of-Default-Payments

-Prediksi classification credit card menggunakan machine learning menggunakan supervised learning 7 model algoritma default dan cross validation untuk menemukan model terbaik
+Credit card classification prediction using machine learning using supervised learning 7 default algorithm models and cross validation to find the best model